Toronto Foundation for Student Success

 About Toronto Foundation for Student Success:

 Toronto Foundation for Student Success is a 5-star charity.
 The charity is financially transparent and has Good demonstrated impact.
-It has an above average results reporting grade and its overhead spending is just outside of Ci’s reasonable range.
-Toronto Foundation for Student Success has $13.8m in reserve funds, which can cover half a year of program costs.
+It has an A results reporting score which is above average.
+For every dollar donated, 95 cents are available for programs.
+This is within Ci’s reasonable range.
+Toronto Foundation for Student Success has $19.7m in reserve funds which can cover six months of programming.

 My anchor